 Make reasonable efforts to explain to clients and customers the nature and specific terms of any contractual relationship being established electronically.
 (Refer to Standard of Practice 9-2)

 REALTORS® shall not deny equal professional services to any person for reasons of race, color, religion, sex, disability, familial status, national origin, sexual orientation, or gender identity.
 REALTORS® shall not be parties to any plan or agreement to discriminate against a person or persons on the basis of race, color, religion, sex, disability, familial status, national origin, sexual orientation, or gender identity.

 REALTORS®, in their real estate employment practices, shall not discriminate against any person or persons on the basis of race, color, religion, sex, disability, familial status, national origin, sexual orientation, or gender identity.

 The law prohibits discrimination in housing on the basis of race, color, religion, sex, disability, familial status, or national origin.

 Article 10 illustrates the REALTOR®’s commitment to fair housing.
 A charge alleging that a REALTOR® has violated a fair housing law may also form the basis of a charge alleging a violation of Article 10.

-The REALTOR® can have nothing to do with any plan or agreement to discriminate on the basis of race, color, religion, sex, handicap, familial status, national origin, sexual orientation, or gender identity with respect to any real estate transaction.
+The REALTOR® can have nothing to do with any plan or agreement to discriminate on the basis of race, color, religion, sex, disability, familial status, national origin, sexual orientation, or gender identity with respect to any real estate transaction.

 To ensure strict compliance with fair housing laws, Boards of REALTORS® are authorized to require training in fair housing as a condition of continued membership and REALTORS® are encouraged to establish ongoing equal opportunity educational training programs for individuals in their firms.